Frontier invests in five farm-scale Soil Life demonstration sites

 Soil Life is Frontier’s bespoke soil health check service which provides comprehensive testing of soils and post testing expert analysis of results and advice.
 The service includes two levels of report, Soil Life Fundamentals (which gives a basic look at the characteristics of the soil) and Soil Life In Depth (which investigates the physical properties of the soil, such as compaction, in detail).

-“We’ll also use data from the sites to better inform our agronomy colleagues which will enable them to talk with confidence to their growers about practical soil improvements solutions that they can implement on their own farms.”
+Data from the sites will be used to better inform Frontier agronomists which will enable them to talk with confidence to their growers about practical soil improvements solutions that they can implement on their own farms.

 Soil Life demo site locations

 |Haddington, East Lothian||Silty clay loam.||Soil structure and organic matter levels/widening the rotation.
 Producing potatoes without the use of the plough.|